 Step 2 — Drive and Sink

-Step 3 — Drive Through Floor and Return to the Start
+Step 3 — Push Through the Floor and Return

 Drive through the floor with the front foot and return to starting upright position.
 In the lunge exercise, the primary mover is the front leg.
 Once you’re back in the starting position, repeat all steps on the opposite leg.